uvaai/ml1/90 elective/sowiso/content.md

 be familiar with.
 In SOWISO you can read theory pages describing the concepts and can get automated feedback and hints for each exercise.

+You can you join course using this link: [https://uva.sowiso.nl/auth/login](https://uva.sowiso.nl/auth/login)

+Login in with your email, using the password: **LLLfall24**

-**Note:** You'll receive a separate email invitation to join SOWISO.
-Make sure to set your language in SOWISO to English, as some of the modules will not be available in Dutch.
+**Note:** Make sure to set your language in SOWISO to English, as some of the modules will not be available in Dutch.